RobBremer/RobBremer/README.md

-## Hi there 👋

-I'm Rob.
+## Hi there, I'm Rob.

-I am an early career marine biologist with a background in microbiology and coral.
+I'm an early career marine biologist with a background in microbiology and coral.
 I am passionate about utilizing 'Omics technology and effective data visualization.